DasLetzteEinhorn/AlphaESS_Monitor_Hass/README.md

   - <serial number 1>
   - <serial number 2>
 ```

+To get your specific serial numbers you can either look them up in the Alpha ESS Dashboard or extract them from the first mqtt responses if you already configured and started the addon correctly.

 Currently the addon only delivers all available metrics.
 Maybe we add the automatic creation of sensors in the future.
 For now, I use the following package (please refer to  [Packages Documentation](https://www.home-assistant.io/docs/configuration/packages/)):